khalid-hussain/shaheen/chap2.md

 through the forest and headed towards the city, learned from fleeing city dwellers that the city had been captured by the Muslims.

-Before midnight, Badr bin Mughira had taken away all the gold, silver, ration and several livestock as booty and left the city.
+Before midnight, Badr bin Mughira had taken away all the gold, silver, ration, and several livestock as booty and left the city.

 After handing over the booty to 500 of his horsemen, he headed towards the nearby cities and villages.

-The next morning, when his fatigued troops were on their way back to their residence, they had several flocks of livestock, mules and donkeys loaded with booty in front of them.
+The next morning, when his fatigued troops were on their way back to their residence, they had several flocks of livestock, mules, and donkeys loaded with booty in front of them.

 A night before the attack, Count Santiago could never had imagined that they